AI Factors User Guide

 Some of the Portfolio123 models have tags which are helpful when selecting a machine to use.

-• #multithreaded: The model can utilize multiple CPUs so selecting a machine that has a higher number of CPUs will result in the validation taking less time.
+#singlethreaded or #multithreaded: If multithreaded, the model can utilize multiple CPUs so selecting a machine that has a higher number of CPUs will result in the validation taking less time.

 4. Evaluating Your AI Factor